 Chattarkund is located about 1 km away from Gurso Bugyal, close to Auli.
 Surrounded by a dense forest, the lake holds sweet water.

-Situated at the confluence of two holy rivers- Nandakini and Alaknanda, Nandaprayag is the entry point to pilgrim centers of Badrinath and Kedarnath.
+Situated at the confluence of two holy rivers- Nandakini and Alaknanda, Nandaprayag is the entry point to pilgrim centers of Badrinath Dham and Kedarnath Dham.
 It makes for a scenic pilgrim centre.
 The Gopalji mandir on the banks of Alaknanda attracts thousands of pilgrims every year.

-World’s highest man-made lake, Artificial lake is too close to the Clifftop club resort.
+World’s highest man-made lake, Artificial lake is too close to the Clifftop Club Resort which is very beautiful property located in Auli.
 The artificial lake was created to produce synthetic snow for the skiing activities carried out during the summer.
 It’s the one of the places to visit in Auli.
 The lake provides a good and vast surface for skiing activities.